JoeLorenzo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM stands for the document object model and it is an API we use so that the HTML and Javascript communictate.

 2. What is an event?

+An event is a particular action that will run some code.

 3. What is an event listener?

+An event listener is a function that executes some code when a predefined action happens, such as a click.

 4. Why would we convert a NodeList into an Array?

+Because a  NodeList only has the forEach method avaiable to it.

 5. What is a component?

+A component is a function that returns a DOM item, such as a buttun.

 ### Git Set up